ASN Registration Cost Breakdown: Complete Fee Analysis Across All RIRs

 Which RIR has the lowest ASN fees?

-For organizations needing only a single ASN with minimal resources, RIPE sponsoring LIR option (~€75/year) is the most cost-effective.
-ARIN ($250/year) offers the best direct RIR relationship value.
-AFRINIC offers no separate ASN maintenance fees, making it very cost-effective for African organizations.
+For organisations needing only a single ASN with minimal resources, the RIPE sponsoring LIR option (~€75/year) is the most cost-effective.
+ARIN ($275/year at the 3X-Small tier under the 2026 fee schedule) offers the best direct RIR relationship value.
+AFRINIC offers no separate ASN maintenance fees, making it very cost-effective for African organisations.

 Can I reduce costs by using a sponsoring LIR?